 June 23, 1912

 Turing, a British mathematician, logician and cryptanalyst, played key roles in the conception and theoretical underpinnings of electronic computers.
-As a codebreaker at Bletchley Park in the U.K. during WWII, Turing led the team that cracked the 'unbreakable' Enigma code used by the German high command for battlefield communications.
+As a codebreaker at Bletchley Park in the UK during World War II, Turing led the team that cracked the "unbreakable" Enigma code used by the German high command for battlefield communications.
 This has led some observers to speculate that Turing's work alone shortened the war by two years, savings many lives.
-Turing is best-known today for his work on the idea of a 'universal computer,' one that could run any program.
+Turing is best-known today for his work on the idea of a "universal computer," one that could run any program.
 This has since become known as a "Turing Machine."
 Turing died under mysterious circumstances from cyanide poisoning in 1954, though it was officially declared suicide.
 He was 41.

 Kodak and Motorola Aim to Develop New Digital Cameras

 Eastman Kodak Co. and Motorola Inc. announced a technology partnership to develop new lightweight, inexpensive digital cameras.
 The move, an effort to compete with Japanese rivals, involved goals to improve the technology in often-bulky digital cameras, which record photographic information in a format that can be read by a computer, allowing users to avoid film processing and easily send images over the Internet.